sharon-tieu/sharon-tieu/README.md

 <div>Hey y'all!
 I'm Sharon!
 I am a Full-Stack Software Engineer student in Southern California and I'm currently learning HTML, CSS, JavaScript, AJAX, and API.
 I love learning new coding concepts and I'm excited to build more dynamic web pages!

 <div>🌱 I’m currently working on an AJAX project that allows Users to search, view, and favorite anime titles of their interests!</div>
- <div>🌱In the near future, I will be learning React, Node, and PostgreSQL.
+ <div>🌱 In the near future, I will be learning React, Node, and PostgreSQL.

  <h2>⚡Technologies</h2>